Inflammatory Bowel Disease

 Inflammatory bowel diseases [IBD] - ulcerative colitis (UC) and Crohn’s disease (CD) are believed to be multifactorial and polygenic in origin, although their precise mechanisms remain to be unveiled.

 The understanding that CD and UC are associated with dysregulated immune response, intestinal dysbiosis, and environmental triggers was largely derived from clinical trials, epidemiological studies, genetic susceptibility studies, stool and biopsy samples.
-Thus IBD is believed to be triggered by a complex interaction between internal (genetic) and external (diet, hazardous substances, medication, infection, smoking) contributors.
+Thus, IBD is believed to arise and progress through a complex interaction between internal (genetic) and external (diet, hazardous substances, medication, infection, smoking) triggering and contributing factors.

 Genetic triggering factors

-Genome-wide association studies (GWAS) have identified over 200 risk loci and more than 300 genes associated with IBD, such as mutations in nucleotide-binding oligomerization domain containing 2 (NOD2) gene, that can lead to a weakened immune response to bacterial infections, and mutations in genes regulating the IL-23 and IL-17 pathways that can result in mounting of an overactive Th17 response Fachal, JCC, Jan 2022.
+Genome-wide association studies (GWAS) have identified over 200 risk loci and more than 300 genes associated with IBD, such as mutations in nucleotide-binding oligomerization domain containing 2 (NOD2) gene, that can lead to a weakened immune response to bacterial infections, and mutations in genes regulating the IL-23 and IL-17 pathways that can result in mounting of an overactive Th17 response 6.

 Comparison of concordance rates of UC and CD in monozygotic and dizygotic twins indicate that the genetic trait is less important in UC than in CD.
-Genes notably associated with UC play a role in major histocompatibility complex, immune regulation and epithelial barrier Preda & Istratescu, UC Et., Sep 2022, Cardinale et al., JCC, Mar 2025.
+Genes notably associated with UC play a role in major histocompatibility complex, immune regulation and epithelial barrier 7.

-Nonetheless, the so far identified genetic variants in CD and UC alone are insufficient to predict disease extent, progression, EIM, and response to therapies Torres & Colombel, Lancet, Jan 2016.
+Nonetheless, the so far identified genetic variants in CD and UC alone are insufficient to predict disease extent, progression, EIM, and response to therapies 8.

 Diet triggering factor